Dherse/magritte/doc/VkRenderPassCreateInfo.md

 -    If the [`p_next`] chain includes a [`RenderPassMultiviewCreateInfo`] structure, elements of its `pViewMasks` member  **must**  either all be `0`, or all not be `0`
 -    If the [`p_next`] chain includes a [`RenderPassMultiviewCreateInfo`] structure, and each element of its `pViewMasks` member is `0`, the `dependencyFlags` member of each element of [`dependencies`] **must**  not include `VK_DEPENDENCY_VIEW_LOCAL_BIT`
 -    If the [`p_next`] chain includes a [`RenderPassMultiviewCreateInfo`] structure, and each element of its `pViewMasks` member is `0`, its `correlationMaskCount` member  **must**  be `0`
--    For any element of [`dependencies`], if the `srcSubpass` is not `VK_SUBPASS_EXTERNAL`, all stage flags included in the `srcStageMask` member of that dependency  **must**  be a pipeline stage supported by the [pipeline](https://www.khronos.org/registry/vulkan/specs/1.3-extensions/html/vkspec.html#synchronization-pipeline-stages-types) identified by the `pipelineBindPoint` member of the source subpass
+-    For any element of [`dependencies`], if the `srcSubpass` is not [`SUBPASS_EXTERNAL`], all stage flags included in the `srcStageMask` member of that dependency  **must**  be a pipeline stage supported by the [pipeline](https://www.khronos.org/registry/vulkan/specs/1.3-extensions/html/vkspec.html#synchronization-pipeline-stages-types) identified by the `pipelineBindPoint` member of the source subpass
--    For any element of [`dependencies`], if the `dstSubpass` is not `VK_SUBPASS_EXTERNAL`, all stage flags included in the `dstStageMask` member of that dependency  **must**  be a pipeline stage supported by the [pipeline](https://www.khronos.org/registry/vulkan/specs/1.3-extensions/html/vkspec.html#synchronization-pipeline-stages-types) identified by the `pipelineBindPoint` member of the destination subpass
+-    For any element of [`dependencies`], if the `dstSubpass` is not [`SUBPASS_EXTERNAL`], all stage flags included in the `dstStageMask` member of that dependency  **must**  be a pipeline stage supported by the [pipeline](https://www.khronos.org/registry/vulkan/specs/1.3-extensions/html/vkspec.html#synchronization-pipeline-stages-types) identified by the `pipelineBindPoint` member of the destination subpass
 -    The `srcSubpass` member of each element of [`dependencies`] **must**  be less than [`subpass_count`]
 -    The `dstSubpass` member of each element of [`dependencies`] **must**  be less than [`subpass_count`]